alexa-samples/skill-sample-nodejs-team-lookup/README.md

 ## What You Will Learn

-In addition to the concepts listed below, the guide will walk you through the basics of how to build the skill using [AWS Lambda](http://aws.amazon.com/lambda), and [Alexa Skills Kit (ASK)](https://developer.amazon.com/alexa-skills-kit).
+In addition to the concepts listed below, the guide will walk you through the basics of how to build the skill using [AWS Lambda](http://aws.amazon.com/lambda), and the [Alexa Skills Kit (ASK)](https://developer.amazon.com/alexa-skills-kit).

-*  Introduces the new [Alexa Skill Builder](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/ask-define-the-vui-with-gui) (Beta) JSON schema
+*  Introduction to the new [Alexa Skill Builder](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/ask-define-the-vui-with-gui) (Beta) JSON schema
-* Voice User Interface (VUI) Design
+* Voice User Interface (VUI) design
-*  Skill Certification
+*  Skill certification
-*  Session Attributes (to maintain context)
+*  Session attributes (to maintain context)
-*  State Management
+*  State management
 *  SSML

 ### New Tips and Tricks
 As with any sample code, the idea here is also to encourage you to learn and explore new skill building concepts.
-Here are some new tips and tricks you’d be able to learn using the Team Lookup skill -
+Here are some new tips and tricks you’d be able to learn using the Team Lookup skill:

 1. Using the new [Alexa Skill Builder](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/ask-define-the-vui-with-gui) to build the interaction model.
 2. **Searching** a given dataset based with a given query.
 3. Using **session attributes** effectively to -
-	1. store **"last speech"** messages, so when the user asks information to be repeated, you can pull it from the session attributes.
+	1. Store **"last speech"** messages, so when the user asks information to be repeated, you can pull it from the session attributes.
-	2. add context by storing **"last search"** results in the session attributes.
+	2. Add context by storing **"last search"** results in the session attributes.
 This enables contextual followup questions like “what’s his twitter”, or “give me her linkedin”.
-	3. store **"last intent"** for other logic processing when knowing what the user last requested is important.
+	3. Store **"last intent"** for other logic processing when knowing what the user last requested is important.
 4. Sending **cards with images** to the Alexa companion app
-5. **Randomize help messages**, so there’s a bit of variety.
+5. **Randomize help messages** so there’s a bit of variety.
 6. **New helper functions** (Slow Spell,Pronouns, Random help message generator, and more)
 7. **Extending Custom Slots**
-8. Using custom slots for **commonly used phrases**, to reduce the number of sample utterances, making the interaction model easier to maintain.
+8. Using custom slots for **commonly used phrases** to reduce the number of sample utterances, making the interaction model easier to maintain.

 ## What You Will Need